JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/registering_file_type.md

 <tab title="Pre-2019.2">

+> The FileType Factory approach is deprecated.
+Use it only when the plugin requires support for platform versions older than 2019.2.
+>
+{type="warning"}

 To register a file type, the plugin developer provides a subclass of [`FileTypeFactory`](upsource:///platform/ide-core/src/com/intellij/openapi/fileTypes/FileTypeFactory.java), which is registered via the `com.intellij.fileTypeFactory` extension point.

 </tab>